 Are there Online CDL programs?

-There are no complete online CDL programs currently available but some schools have part online programs.
-Depending on your location, other trade school programs with online, night and weekend classes may be available.
+There are no completely online CDL programs currently available but some schools have part online programs.
+Depending on your location, other trade school programs with online options may be available.
+You can probably connect with night and weekend trade school classes too.